 Your New Breathing Pattern

-Your new slow, relaxed, method of breathing may take a little time to get used to particularly if you have been desk-slumped or stressed for a long time, but don’t despair, it gets easier and easier to change this pattern!
+Your new slow, relaxed, method of breathing may take a little time to get used to particularly if you have been desk-slumped or experiencing stress for a long time, but don’t despair, it gets easier and easier to change this pattern!